 Peterman is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Peterman is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Peterman who work in sales jobs (100.00%), office and administrative support (0.00%), and personal care services (0.00%).

-Peterman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Peterman’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The education level of Peterman citizens is substantially higher than the typical US community, as 30.77% of adults in Peterman have at least a bachelor's degree.